ECOSYSTEM

 Connection to Nobel Chemistry 2025

-Omar Yaghi's Metal-Organic Polyhedra (MOPs) demonstrate that materials can be programmable. sgdl inverts the traditional reasoning — from structure-to-properties to function-to-form — providing the mathematical engine to design materials by specification.
+Omar Yaghi's Metal-Organic Polyhedra (MOPs) demonstrate that materials can be programmable.
+The 230 crystallographic space groups — a direct application of Noetherian symmetry classification to matter — provide the structural taxonomy. sgdl inverts the traditional reasoning: from structure-to-properties to function-to-form, providing the mathematical engine to design materials by specification. sgdl has processed tens of thousands of crystallographic structures with exact spatial reasoning.

 ROADMAP